aebabis/roguelike/BACKLOG.md

   - Serialization for saving games (and as POC for client-server games)
   - Handle legal noPath situations
   - Ability to compare 2 dungeons, for testing dungeon factory regressions
-  - Make all views get Dungeon from shared data
   - Method for getting a single adjacent tile from a direction
   - Keyboard and mouse instructions
   - Don't bundle jQuery with webpack
   - Webpack integration of coverage
   - Try flow or Typescript
-  - Path-to
   - You can see a solid tile if you can see any corner?
   - BlockTheExit strategy
   - Let player know their speed